How to Identify the Novel Elements of a Patent Claim in Absence of a File Wrapper

 Importance of File Wrappers

-Any IFW file that has been prepared for a patent application, published application, or even an application to which a patented or published application claims domestic priority, can be accessed through public PAIR.
-Patent applications that were filed after 30th June 2003, have been scanned and recorded into the IFW system.
-Once these applications are patented or published, they are available in public PAIR.
-While pending applications that were filed before 30th June 2003, are scanned as incoming papers received by the office.
+The USPTO allows access to any prepared IFW file for a patent application, published application, or an application claiming domestic priority to a patented or published application through public PAIR.
+It has scanned and recorded applications filed after 30th June 2003 into the IFW system.
+Once patented or published, these applications are available in public PAIR.
+For pending applications filed before 30th June 2003, the office scans them as incoming papers upon receipt.

-Sagacious IP’s Unconventional Approach for Determining Patent Novelty in Absence of File Wrappers
+Sagacious IP’s Innovative Approach for Determining Patent Claim Novelty Without a File Wrapper

 File Wrapper